 Welcome to the green heart of Italy on the ancient via Flaminia route

-Welcome to Casale Flaminia, a private 17th-century home and country house, set in the green heartland of Italy surrounded by the rolling hills of Umbria and medieval villages on the ancient Flaminia route, providing creative spaces for artists-in-residence and visitors who want to connect with our local art community in Spoleto, and our small agriculture settlement on the edge of our top-hill village Acquaiura.
+Welcome to Casale Flaminia, a private 17th-century home and country house, set in the green heartland of Italy surrounded by the rolling hills of Umbria and medieval villages on the ancient Flaminia route, providing creative spaces for visitors who want to connect with our local art community in Spoleto, and our small agriculture settlement on the edge of our top-hill village Acquaiura.

 Casale Flaminia has been inhabited for centuries by farmers and the village was a refreshment place for the papal troops and messengers who camped in the valley near the source of water, hence the name of our top-hill settlement Acquaiura.